carlosvalenciano/Customer-Complaints/README.md

 ## Null Hypothesis
   Our null hypothesis suggests the primary challenges associated with Texas mortgages that banks addressed, had little to no differences in the effect of public responses in customer complaints.

+## Research Questions to Answer
+1. Do consumer complaints display a trend in company public responses?
+   - What Issues were most frequent within Texas mortgages between 2011-2019?
+   - Which top three companies had the most closed responses?

+## Links and References
+  The DataSet we used for our project is from [Kaggle](https://www.kaggle.com/datasets/taeefnajib/bank-customer-complaints) and the source that was used for said dataset was [Consumer Financial Protection Bureau](https://www.consumerfinance.gov/data-research/consumer-complaints/).

+## Analysis

 ### Group Members

 + Ana Gutierrez
 + Jodee Harris
 + Eze Odimegwu
 + Carlos Valenciano

-## Links and References
-  The DataSet we used for our project is from [Kaggle](https://www.kaggle.com/datasets/taeefnajib/bank-customer-complaints) and the source that was used for said dataset was [Consumer Financial Protection Bureau](https://www.consumerfinance.gov/data-research/consumer-complaints/).

-## Analysis
+## Breakdown of Tasks

++ Carlos Valenciano- Repository Manager & Coding Drafter (Coding for Topic B)
++ Eze Odimegwu – Coding Drafter (Coding for Topic A)
++ Jodee Harris – Cleaning Dataset & Reviewing Coding (Coding for Topic 1)
++ Ana Gutierrez – Information Analysis & Presentation Developer